CryptoTools/bitcoin/easywinbuilder/README.md

 ToDo
 -----
-* Check namecoind.exe binary hashes (deterministic build)
+* Check daemon disassembly hashes (deterministic build)
 * Fix daemon deterministic build
 * Automatic environment install (how to bootstrap?)
 * Try to speed up building of OpenSSL and Berkeley DB by only building what is necessary